Scalingo/documentation/_posts/platform/app/2000-01-01-review-apps.md

 Review apps are a *powerful collaboration tool* to discuss about a new features between members of your organization.
-We implemented this feature as part of our [GitHub integration]({% post_url platform/app/2000-01-01-github-integration
+We implemented this feature as part of our [GitHub integration]({% post_url platform/app/2000-01-01-scm-integration
 %}).

-## What are review apps?
+## What Are Review Apps?

 Let say that you have worked some hours on an awesome new feature.
-It's time to show the world your work and to open a new Pull Request (PR) on GitHub (even if it's not fully done).
-With Review Apps enabled on Scalingo, we will create a new application (a Review App) with the code of the new feature.
+It's time to show the world your work and to open a new Pull/Merge Request (PR) on the SCM tool (even if it's not fully done).
+With review apps enabled on Scalingo, we will create a new application (called a _review app_) with the code of the new feature.
 You can now share the result of your work, to get it validated, with all people involved, even if they are not in the tech field.

 Maybe they will tell you to change something like adding tests or to change a button color.
-You have to push your modification on the branch involved in the PR to update the Review App.
+You need to push your following modifications on the branch involved in the PR to update the review app.

 Once all of our teammates are satisfied and the PR is closed, we will automatically delete the review app.
 You can disable this behavior or add a